 Yes.
 If you still have a lot of pain the next day after an accident, you might have a broken bone.

 A broken bone is commonly missed by X-rays in the emergency room on the day of the accident.
-We frequently have clients who call us from the hospital ER and tell us they were diagnosed with a sprain but are later diagnosed with a fracture such as a broken ankle or broken leg and many others.
+We frequently have clients who call us from the hospital ER and tell us they were diagnosed with a sprain but are later diagnosed with a fracture, such as a broken ankle or broken leg, among other broken bones.

 John fell when he stepped into a large pothole while getting out of his car in a shopping mall parking lot.
 He heard a crack and was in a lot of pain.
 Although urgent care said his X-Ray did not show a fracture, I suspected he did.
 Hearing a crack is a good indication that you broke a bone.